 I’ve probably told you this story before, but there’s no other way to explain all the tequila in my house!

-My husband travels to Mexico several times a year, and without fail, he brings me back four things: tequila (which I almost always use for a lemon margarita or two), more tequila, agave nectar, and additional tequila (OK I’ll make tequila mojitos).
+My husband used to travel to Mexico for work several times a year, and without fail, he would bring me back four things: tequila (which I almost always used for a lemon margarita or two), more tequila, agave nectar, and additional tequila (OK I’ll make tequila mojitos).
 And sometimes even recipe inspiration, like for my elote salad.

 I left the tequila on the shelf today (although really, a splash of it would be good in this lemonade), and instead used just the agave nectar to balance the tartness of the lemons without any granulated white sugar.

 You can find agave nectar in most U.S. supermarkets nowadays, and it’s usually located near either the honey (hey, honey lemonade) or regular sugar.

 You only need 3 ingredients + water to stir up a batch of this Mexican-inspired agave lime lemonade!